Mass. Doctor Arrested, Accused of Punching Officer During Jan. 6 Capitol Riot

 A Massachusetts doctor who allegedly punched a police officer during the deadly Jan.
 6 riot at the U.S. Capitol was arrested Tuesday, federal prosecutors said.

-Dr. Jacquelyn Starer, 68, is due in federal court in Boston Tuesday on charges including felony civil disorder and assaulting, resisting or impeding officers, according to the Department of Justice.
+Dr. Jacquelyn Starer, 68, appeared in federal court in Boston Tuesday on charges including felony civil disorder and assaulting, resisting or impeding officers, according to the Department of Justice.

 The FBI was tipped off on Jan.
 11, 2021, to Starer's plan to attend the march that led to the riot days earlier, according to court documents.
 The tipster said she planned to bring pepper spray.